IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <code class="code-block"> oc create secret generic concert-token-secret <br/> --from-literal=token="C_API_KEY <br/> bWFyeWFtYUBjYS5pYm0uY29tOjE5N2U4ZmI2LTNiY2YtNGRhOC04OGY0LTViYTYwMmQyZWMxMQ==" </code>

 Next we will create the Github secret.
 To do this we use the oc create secret generic command again, however this time we name the secret github-creds and provide our github username and token.
-This information was setup during the prerequisites, and if not then a IBM github username and token should be setup prior to this step.
+This information was setup during the pre-requisites, and if not then a IBM github username and token should be setup prior to this step.

-<code class="code-block"> oc create secret generic github-creds ` <br/> --from-literal=username=$env:GITHUB_USERNAME ` <br/> --from-literal=password=$env:GITHUB_TOKEN ` <— Created during prereqs <br/> --type=kubernetes.io/basic-auth </code>
+<code class="code-block"> oc create secret generic github-creds ` <br/> --from-literal=username=$env:GITHUB_USERNAME ` <br/> --from-literal=password=$env:GITHUB_TOKEN ` <— Created during pre-reqs <br/> --type=kubernetes.io/basic-auth </code>

 For the github secret, we must also annotate it and link it to the pipeline.
 Run the following commands to complete this step.

 <code class="code-block"> oc annotate secret github-creds ` <br/> tekton.dev/git-0=https://github.ibm.com <br/><br/> oc secret link pipeline github-creds </code>

-The third secret will authenticate us into the image registry we setup in the prerequisites.
+The third secret will authenticate us into the image registry we setup in the pre-requisites.
 For this demo, we are using a private IBM internal jfrog artifactory registry to store our container images.
 To create this secret, we need our jfrog server address, username and token.

 To generate these, let’s log into jfrog and quickly generate these values, noting them in notepad for easy reference.